Nagalakshmi136/Ipo-data/README.md

 # ipopy

-*ipopy* is a genuine, lightweight library for collecting details of newly launching ipo's in the market from different websites along with grey market premium and send this data to your whatsapp contact
+*ipopy* is a genuine, lightweight library for collecting details of newly launching ipo's in the market from different websites along with grey market premium and send this data to your whatsapp contact and email.
+It is designed to be simple and easy to use, allowing you to get the data you need with as few steps as possible.

 ## Documentation

 Detailed documentation about the usage of the library can be found at [ipopy](https://nagalakshmi136.github.io/ipopy/).
 This is recommended for most cases.
-If you want to hastily download a single video, the [quick start](#Quickstart) guide below might be what you're looking for.
+If you want to send ipo data to whatsapp contact the [quick start](#Quickstart) guide below might be what you're looking for.

 ## Description

-YouTube is the most popular video-sharing platform in the world and as a machine learning engineer or AI engineer, you may encounter a situation where you want to script something to create datasets for training speech recognition models in any particular language for this we need audio and transcripts in that language.
-For this, I present to you: *ipopy*.
+The *ipopy* project is a lightweight library designed to collect details of newly launching IPOs in the market from different websites.
+It provides information about the IPOs, including the grey market premium, and allows you to send this data to your WhatsApp contacts and email.
+The library is built to be simple and easy to use, minimizing the steps required to obtain the desired data.
+With *ipopy*, you can quickly gather IPO information and stay updated with the latest market trends.

 ## Quickstart